 While Cali indeed has the most barista vacancies, it doesn’t feature the greatest job growth percentage in the sector.
 After Idaho are Maine and Ohio with 37.34% and 31.94% growth, respectively, so perhaps look to find a job there in the following years.

 The Health Benefits of Coffee

-13. Caffeine helps burn fat since it can increase your metabolic rate by as much as 3%–11%.
+13. Coffee consumption rates show that caffeine helps burn fat since it can increase your metabolic rate by as much as 3%–11%.